MuddsiSyed/Active-Directory-Project/README.md

     REF 11- Received logs from our Target-PC

 #### Installing Splunk Forwarder and Sysmon on Windows Server (Active Directory - ADDC01)
-- <b> RDP into the windows server and change the PC name to ADDC01 </b>
+- <b> RDP into the other windows server and change the PC name to ADDC01 </b>
     - Open any RDP client and gain the remote access of the windows server (Target-PC)
     - Click on search on the taskbar and type "View your PC Name"
     - Click on View your PC Name